GlitchSecure/website/_posts/2024-01-28-glitchsecure-behind-the-scenes.md

 - It allowed the customer to see findings as I found them

-- It provided additional insight and consistency.
-It did this by mapping what I was doing to an industry standard methodology.
-Then, it displayed that work to the customer.
+- It provided additional insight and consistency

 - It saved me time by automating report delivery which meant more time to hack

 - It allowed real-time collaboration

 The MVP was a total success.
 The cost?
 3 months of my time and under $10k.
 I met my goals and learned new tricks in Laravel for a fraction of the price of the existing commercial PTaaS delivery platforms.
 I built something that could help me deliver my penetration testing services even better than before.

 As I grew the team and our consulting practice, the platform proved invaluable for maintaining that level of quality and speed of delivery.

 # Exploring Automation

 With a pentest delivery platform built and the team growing, we shifted our focus to exploring automated testing.
 While we strongly believe we are a long way from fully automated web application penetration testing —[some companies are sinking tens of millions just to scratch the surface](https://old.reddit.com/r/cybersecurity/comments/1acpbmi/what_the_hell_is_ptaas/kjwl3h2/?context=1)— we knew there were many tasks we could automate within the OWASP Application Security Verification Standard (ASVS).
-A wealth of automations already existed as opensource projects like testssl, nuclei, and OWASP ZAP, as well as stand-alone commercial offerings.
+A wealth of automations already existed, including open-source projects like testssl, nuclei, and OWASP ZAP, as well as stand-alone commercial offerings.

 While researching this, we learned more and more from customers about what they were doing and what they wanted.
 After extensive customer interviews we found that most software companies who pay for security testing fell into one or both of the following categories: